Scope of International Marketing Meaning, Definition and Nature

 4) Sensitive Character

 International marketing is a dynamic and adaptable field that requires sensitivity and flexibility.
-The success of a product can be impacted by many factors such as political and economic changes, sudden shifts in consumer preferences, advancements in technology by competitors, etc. Even the use of advanced technology or the introduction of new products by competitors can impact sales significantly.
-Therefore, international marketers need to stay informed and agile to capitalize on opportunities and navigate these challenges
+The success of a product can be impacted by many factors such as political and economic changes, sudden shifts in consumer preferences, advancements in technology by competitors, etc. Even the use of advanced technology or the introduction of new product by competitors can impact sales significantly.
+Therefore, international marketers need to stay informed and agile to capitalize on opportunities and navigate these challenges.

 5) Need for Marketing Research